 Cardio and Heart Health: What Black Women Need to Know

+Women of color often navigate a world that frequently overlooks their specific health needs.
+From structural racism in healthcare to the daily micro aggressions absorbed, it all adds up—and the bodies often keep score, and we pay the price.
 When you add to that the compounding effect of everyday responsibilities pulling us in every direction, self-care can start to feel like a luxury.
-But when it comes to movement—especially aerobic exercise—its no longer luxury; it’s self-preservation.
+But when it comes to movement, especially aerobic exercise, it’s no longer luxury.
+It’s self-preservation.

 Aerobic exercise, also known as cardio, is any physical activity that increases your heart rate and oxygen flow.
 This includes walking, dancing, swimming, biking—whatever gets you moving consistently.